Gqeberha-based NPO receives UNICEF backing for coding readiness programme

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied

-Le Roux said the approach is deliberately designed to counteract repetition-learning.
+Le Roux said the approach was deliberately designed to counteract rote learning.

 “Digital literacy is no longer optional.
-In data analytics, you’re constantly identifying patterns, structuring information, testing assumptions.
+In data analytics, you’re constantly identifying patterns, structuring information and testing assumptions.
 Block coding builds those habits early.
-It’s not about memorising code; it’s about learning how to think systematically in a digital world.”
+It’s not about memorising code, it’s about learning how to think systematically in a digital world,” said Jessica Parenzee, a data and analytics specialist.

-Parenzee said the UNICEF nod of approval is proof that Tangible Africa is not experimental, but verified as tested for safety, effectiveness and scalable.
+Parenzee added that the UNICEF endorsement proves that the initiative is not experimental, but verified and tested for safety, effectiveness and scalability.

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied